italia/spid-cie-oidc-docs/docs/en/trust_marks.rst

       - String.
 Institutional e-mail or PEC of the organization.
       - |spid-icon| |cieid-icon|
     * - **organization_name**
       - String.
-The complete name of the service-supplying entity.
+The complete name of the service-supplying Entity.
       - |spid-icon| |cieid-icon|

 .. warning::